Reiten966/Polyformer/Build Guide/README.md

 [PolyCutter Lite assembly video](https://www.youtube.com/watch?v=EgzWEFJ99so)

-Andromeda updates needs new assembly videos which is still in the works.
+Andromeda updates needs new assembly videos which are still in the works.

 Please refer to the Assembly Guides made by @lhong820#0249 for assembly.